Interview – Development of biopesticides and future opportunities for SMEs

 Tell us about the company’s success so far

 There are a number of products in our portfolio.
 Where you don’t require registration, we have already developed that product.
-So, in the past year, we developed nine beneficial nematodebased products for the horticulture, turf & amenities and forestry sectors.
+So, in the past year, we developed nine beneficial nematode based products for the horticulture, turf & amenities and forestry sectors.
 We also developed five products for the home & garden market.
+Unlike competitor products we have formulated a directly compatible accelerator which tests have shown increase efficacy by 20-30%.

-These products are now ready for the market and we have discussions going on with a few distributors in the UK and other EU countries.
+These products are in the market and we have discussions ongoing on with a few distributors in the UK and other EU countries.
 Our partners are taking the product to the market and our turnover is increasing.
-So, for example, last year we did about £80,000.
-This year, we’re looking at £200,000.
-If you compare two years back it was £22,000.
-Our prediction is that by the end of next year, our turnover will be about £500K including EU sales.
+From turnover two years ago of £22,000 we grew nearly 400% to £80,000 last year.
+This year, we’re forecasting over £200,000 and £500,000 for next, including EU sales.

 Things are really moving now, especially compared to five years or six years back when basically, I was just working all alone.
 There was no money for a salary.
 If you put it on a graph, we’ve got a nice straight line going up!